-DEADLINE — early February 2018 - exact date to be announced (for scholarships listed below; deadlines for others may vary)
+DEADLINE — Feb.
+1 (for scholarships listed below; deadlines for others may vary)

 Hundreds awarded annually at UWRF!

 Recipients of all UWRF scholarships receive e-mail notification from the Financial Aid office in April or May.
-Recipients of the Donna J. Arne scholarship will be notified by the Sociology, Anthropology and Criminal Justice Department in April and a certificate will be presented at the Department Awards Reception in the spring.
+Recipients of the Donna J. Arne scholarship will be notified by the Sociology, Criminology, and Anthropology Department in April and a certificate will be presented at the Department Awards Reception in the spring.
 Certificates may also be picked up or received by email.

 Donna J. Arne Scholarship

-(Established by Professor Emeritus Bob Pionke in honor of Donna Arne, Office Manager for SACJ and Geography, upon her retirement in 1997.)
+(Established by Professor Emeritus Bob Pionke in honor of Donna Arne, Office Manager for Sociology and Geography, upon her retirement in 1997.)